 Accountability and empowerment are critical components of an effective, productive culture.
-Three signs of low accountability are often overlooked by leaders:
+Aspirant can help you assess your organizational culture with Org AcceleratorTM.
+In the meantime, consider these three signs of low accountability, or no accountability, that are often overlooked by leaders:

 1. Employees are more concerned about keeping their jobs than doing their jobs.

 The difference may appear minor, but the impact is anything but.
 When an employee’s main motivation centers on not getting fired, their work is more desperate and less thoughtful.
 Their focus is now on not making mistakes, instead of taking calculated risks to make improvements, and they are doing only things they deem safe.
 Collaboration and innovation are no longer areas of concern for these employees.

 Evidence of the symptoms include: a lack of new ideas from employees, increased finger pointing and blame among team members, and dissolution of any social aspects of the job.
 Employees will pull away from each other and even develop an “us vs them” mentality.

 2. Gossip is used as a form of communication, particularly in leadership.

 Gossip in the workplace is a common problem, but when it is considered as a means of communicating work-related information, you’re now working in a dysfunctional environment that lacks accountability.
 When management is telling team members, “Accounting is purposely being slow to process Jane’s compensation report because she does not support their new software choice,” it is clearly a red flag.

 According to a study by Office Pulse, 29% of respondents say office gossip is their primary source of company information.

 Management should not use gossip as a way to communicate other departments’ and managers’ affairs.
 Using gossip to spread distrust amongst the company is a sure sign that you have accountability problems in your organization.

 3. Culture demands that everyone is treated the same to be fair.